The golden sausage: Tauranga's Cherrywood Butcher does it again - NZ Herald

 "I do a lot of research online for different ideas and during lockdown we were making different meals with the kids.
 We had Chinese san choy bow and my daughter said we should make it into a sausage.

 "We basically started playing around with different flavours from there.
-Last year's one was just from a meal we had at a restaurant, the sky is literally the limit with sausages, people are getting so creative now."
+Last year's one was just from a meal we had at a restaurant.
+The sky is the limit with sausages, people are getting so creative now."

-He said there was a lot of trial and error involved in getting the flavour combinations and texture just right, so it was nice for the efforts to be picked out by the judges, particularly in a year that has been tough on small businesses.
+He said a lot of trial and error iwas nvolved in getting the flavour combinations and texture just right, so it was nice for the efforts to be picked out by the judges, particularly in a year that has been tough on small businesses.

 "The reaction last year was wicked, there was an awesome response.
 People from all over Tauranga, Waihi, Tokoroa, Hamilton - everyone came in to give it a try.
 It's nice after a not so good start to the year.